micro/network/docs/README.md

 ## Motivation

-The world is moving to be driven entirely by technology.
+The world is moving to being driven entirely by technology.
 Part of that move involves shifting our experiences to digital rather than physical services.
 In a world where everything is a service, we imagine there needs to be a system and model for development and interaction with these services.
 What's more, there's an opportunity to provide an economic incentive to every human being to participate and benefit from such a network.